nagydani/seedling/seed/TUTORIAL.md

 Hello, world!
 ```

-The word `greet` is enclosed in curly braces, because it
+The word `greet` is enclosed in curly braces to turn
-makes it a computation.
-In fact, there is an alternative
+it into a quoted computation.
+There is also a shorthand
-way to refer to computations corresponding to single
+for quoting single word computations, namely the tick
-words, the tick mark `'`.
+mark `'`.
 Try this:

 ```
 ' greet 3 times
 ```

+The output is the same, but there's a slight difference
-It does the same.
-The difference is that in the latter
+under the hood: in the latter case the computer does not
-case the computer does not need to create and store a new
+need to create and store a new anonymous program (a so
-program (called "quotation"), it merely refers to the
+called "quotation"), it merely refers to the program
-computation represented by the word `greet`.
+already stored under the word `greet`.

 Now, let us delve into the internals of `times`!